image-rs/jpeg-decoder/README.md

-**WARNING: This crate is in maintenance mode as _image-rs_ seeks so move over to the zune-jpeg crate.
+**WARNING: This crate is in maintenance mode as _image-rs_ seeks to move over to the zune-jpeg crate.
 However, since other Rust JPEG crates do not support lossless mode, we will continue to welcome PRs related to that functionality.**

 ---
 # jpeg-decoder